danielbarr3ra/running-gear/README.md

-# Hey Agustin
+# Hey Rodrigo

-This is a simple react app for future tutorials and to show the examples in class.
-Any other student feel free to reach out if you need any help.
+Adding materialize to make a simple nav.